Next Event

 Programme

-The event starts on Friday morning at around 10am.
+The event starts on Friday morning at 10am.
 You are welcome to arrive on Thursday afternoon/evening.
 We will provide a light dinner for early arrivals, and some low-key entertainment on Thursday evening.
+We'll have scheduled sessions from Friday morning through to lunchtime on Sunday, and will end with a closing circle by mid-afternoon.
+In the evenings we'll have music and entertainment.

 The event is structured around the theme of Growing the Movement, and during the weekend we will be having conversations for people already living in communities, and people wanting to establish new ones.
 These conversations will aim to help us better understand where we are as a movement, what common challenges we face, and how we might want to organise in the future to help grow what we do.